VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

     	Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 0) -remoteWrite.maxHourlySeries int
     	The maximum number of unique series vmagent can send to remote storage systems during the last hour.
 Excess series are logged and dropped.
 This can be useful for limiting series cardinality.
 See also -remoteWrite.maxDailySeries
+  -remoteWrite.oauth2.clientID array
+    	Optional OAuth2 clientID to use for -remoteWrite.url.
+If multiple args are set, then they are applied independently for the corresponding -remoteWrite.url
+    	Supports an array of values separated by comma or specified via multiple flags.
+  -remoteWrite.oauth2.clientSecret array
+    	Optional OAuth2 clientSecret to use for -remoteWrite.url.
+If multiple args are set, then they are applied independently for the corresponding -remoteWrite.url
+    	Supports an array of values separated by comma or specified via multiple flags.
+  -remoteWrite.oauth2.clientSecretFile array
+    	Optional OAuth2 clientSecretFile to use for -remoteWrite.url.
+If multiple args are set, then they are applied independently for the corresponding -remoteWrite.url
+    	Supports an array of values separated by comma or specified via multiple flags.
+  -remoteWrite.oauth2.scopes array
+    	Optional OAuth2 scopes to use for -remoteWrite.url.
+Scopes must be delimited by ';'.
+If multiple args are set, then they are applied independently for the corresponding -remoteWrite.url
+    	Supports an array of values separated by comma or specified via multiple flags.
+  -remoteWrite.oauth2.tokenUrl array
+    	Optional OAuth2 tokenURL to use for -remoteWrite.url.
+If multiple args are set, then they are applied independently for the corresponding -remoteWrite.url
+    	Supports an array of values separated by comma or specified via multiple flags.
   -remoteWrite.proxyURL array
     	Optional proxy URL for writing data to -remoteWrite.url.
 Supported proxies: http, https, socks5.
 Example: -remoteWrite.proxyURL=socks5://proxy:1234
     	Supports an array of values separated by comma or specified via multiple flags.